symopsio/examples/advanced/custom_integration/README.md

-# Using a custom integration in impl.py
+# Using a Custom Integration in impl.py

 This example shows how to implement a Flow that uses a Custom Integration to hit an API in impl.py.